QuarkNerd/blog/lpage/_posts/2015-06-25-aurelia-part-two.md

       //...
 {% endhighlight %}

 Which means that systemjs will look in the bundle file for those packages.
-It again means that the `config.js` file cannot be used not in a un-bundled scenario.
+It again means that the `config.js` file can no longer be used in a non-bundled scenario.

 The Aurelia team are working on API, but for now it seems the way to get bundling to happen inside gulp is to exec the `aurelia` command.